Istanbul Convention: Main provisions

-The Istanbul Convention is the first legally-binding instrument which "creates a comprehensive legal framework and approach to combat violence against women" and is focused on preventing domestic violence, protecting victims and prosecuting accused offenders.
+The Istanbul Convention is the first legally-binding instrument which claims to create "a comprehensive legal framework and approach to combat violence against women" and is focused on preventing domestic violence, protecting victims and prosecuting accused offenders.

 It characterizes violence against women as a violation of human rights and a form of discrimination (Art.3(a)).
 Countries should exercise due diligence when preventing violence, protecting victims and prosecuting perpetrators (Art.
 5).
 The convention also contains a definition of gender: for the purpose of the Convention gender is defined in Article 3(c) as "the socially constructed roles, behaviours, activities and attributes that a given society considers appropriate for women and men".
-Moreover, the treaty establishes a series of offences characterized as violence against women.
+Moreover, the treaty establishes a series of offences characterized as violence against women and provides protective measures such as specialist support services (Art.
+22) and shelters (Art.23) for women and their children.
 States which ratify the Convention must criminalize several offences, including: psychological violence (Art.33); stalking (Art.34); physical violence (Art.35); sexual violence, including rape, explicitly covering all engagement in non-consensual acts of a sexual nature with a person (Art.36), forced marriage (Art.37); female genital mutilation (Art.38), forced abortion and forced sterilisation (Art.39).
 The Convention states that sexual harassment must be subject to "criminal or other legal sanction" (Art.
 40).
 The convention also includes an article targeting crimes committed in the name of "so-called honour" (Art.
 42).